 “Your brother should be the one here today.
 I’ll never understand how the sickness got him and not you.”
 Pent sighed then walked inside.

 Rinn took off.
 His excitement overwhelming.
 He’d been dreaming of wandering the scrapyard for years.
 He ran, searching for any automaton pieces.
-Deep within the yard he found what he was looking for.
+He found what he was looking for deep within the yard.
 A pile of metal bodies stacked higher than any building he’d ever seen.
-Even the broken ones.

 He grabbed a pipe and swung but stopped halfway.
 Two yellow eyes stared at him through the pile of twisted metal.
 The metal arm moved down, peeled the insignia off its dead brethren, and offered it to him.